Grupo-1-Tendencias/todo-app/README.md

 cd ~/<PROJECT_PATH>/todo-app
 ```

-After opening the project on the terminal, run the development container using `docker-compose`:
+After opening the project on the terminal, run the development containers using `docker-compose`:

 ```bash
 docker-compose up -d